nesrineD/hacknheat_terraform/_TFE_SETUP.md

 ## 1. Create a workspace and link it to you GitHub repository

 > [!CAUTION]
 > The name of the workspace must be `hacknheat` as our Workload Identity Federation Pool in GCP does only allow and therefore provide tokens for workloads with this workspace name.
+The workspace can be renamed in the settings.

 ![](./screenshots/tfe_org.png)
 ![](./screenshots/tfe_vcs.png)